 Council Member Bourke mentioned reaching out to all concerned people who would be affected by this plan.
 Staff assured her that this was the plan would be to publicly invite comments.
-Marshal Morey said the Town's goal was to preserve historical parking for home owners, caretakers, resident employees and commercial work force.
-He did not want to be exclusionary.
-However, all historical uses and patterns would likely not continue.
 Council Member Davis also asked about Snowbird's parking plan and how that would affect Alta's plan.
 There was a brief discussion on the matter.